State Gun Laws

 I have an emergency order of protection (EOP) against the abuser.
 Do I have to wait until I receive a permanent order before the abuser's gun is taken away?

-It depends.
-Under AZ state law, you can ask the judge to write in your emergency order that the abuser cannot have a gun and if the judge believes that the abuser (defendant) may cause you physical injury or death, the judge can include in the emergency order that the abuser cannot have or buy a gun.1 Therefore, be sure to speak up and tell the judge your fears and ask that the guns be removed.
+Under Arizona state law, you can ask the judge to write in your emergency order that the abuser cannot have a gun and if the judge believes that the abuser (defendant) may cause you physical injury or death, the judge can include in the emergency order that the abuser cannot have or buy a gun.1 Therefore, be sure to speak up and tell the judge your fears and ask that the guns be removed.

 However, if there is no specific mention of a firearm restriction in the emergency order, then you may have to wait until you are given a permanent order.
 For the guns to be taken away in a permanent order, the judge only has to believe that the abuser is a threat to you or anyone else protected in the order.2